wistia/wistia-open-docs/_posts/embed-options.md

 videoWidth            | integer | The original width of the video. videoHeight           | integer | The original height of the video. volume                | float   | Set a starting volume for the video on load. volumeControl         | boolean | Show volume control.
-Default is false. wmode                 | string  | flash only.
+Default is true. wmode                 | string  | flash only.
 The flash window mode of the embed. window/direct/opaque/transparent/gpu.